Consumer Medicine Information

 Keep this medicine where children cannot reach it.

-APO-Finasteride 5 comes as a blue, round, biconvex, film coated tablets, marked 'F5' on one side and plain on the other.
+Blue, round, biconvex, film coated tablets, marked 'F5' on one side and plain on the

 Each tablet contains 5 mg of finasteride as the active ingredient.